TheSecretSquad/OOP-Todo-App-Example/README.md

 especially if you feel Story 5 and Story 6 represent different problems or could be delivered separately.

 We have also chosen to ignore the sharing of 'things' with others for now.
-We will come back to this part if the problem later.
+We will come back to this part of the problem later.

-From here we would also play the "5 Why's Game again, however you get the point so we will move on.
+From here we would also play the "5 Why's Game" again, however you get the point so we will move on.
 We also discovered a new Business term 'Sync' which was used by the User.

 ***Business Terms***